 No, you cannot track a single occurrence of a recurring appointment

 When you track a recurring appointment, you will see a recurring appointment as well as an appointment record for each occurrence of the recurring series, as seen below:

 As mentioned in the last post, if you are familiar with the legacy Outlook client, there was an icon that appeared on tracked items, making it easy to determine if the record was tracked.
 Unfortunately, with the App for Outlook, there is no icon to show if it is tracked.
 Additionally, there is no option to pin the App on Appointments.
 You can see below that the icon to pin the App is missing.

 You would need to use Category Tracking, which shows a specified category for Tracked in Dynamics 365.
 I will not be going into this during this blog series.
 We may be looking at this in a future post.
 However, be sure you test this feature thoroughly to ensure it works for your needs.

 If you untrack an appointment, you will get the option to untrack or remove the link to the record.
-If you own the appointment record, you will also get the option to delete the appointment.
+If you are the Organizer of the appointment record, you will also get the option to delete the appointment.
 If you untrack a historical appointment, you will not receive this prompt.
 It will simply be untracked.

 If you untrack a recurring appointment, you will see the following prompt.
 If you choose Delete, this will only delete future occurrences of the series.
 The historical occurrences will remain in Dynamics.

 This is likely one of the most common questions I encounter and the functionality behaves differently than it has in the past now with 9.0.

-However, if you are also creating a historical appointment in Outlook prior to tracking into Dynamics, Outlook will still send a meeting request.
+If you create a historical appointment in Outlook prior to tracking into Dynamics, Outlook will still send a meeting request.
 This will happen with standard Outlook functionality regardless of if the App for Outlook is used or not.